Last updated April 04, 2023

 Procfile model of running processes types is extremely flexible.
 You can run any number of dynos with whatever arbitrary commands you want, and scale each independently.

-For example, using Ruby you could run two types of queue workers, each consuming different queues:
+For example, using Ruby you could run two types of queue workers, each consuming different queues, as well as a release phase command:

 These can then be scaled independently.